 On December 7, 2009, Ontario Securities Commission ("OSC") staff commenced a proceeding against the Company and one current and one former officer.
 In the notice of hearing and statement of allegations (the "Notice of Hearing"), OSC staff alleged that Coventree and one current and one former officer breached Ontario securities laws and acted in a manner that is contrary to the public interest by (a) failing to make full, true and plain disclosure in its IPO prospectus by not disclosing that Dominion Bond Rating Service Limited ("DBRS") had adopted more restrictive credit rating criteria for ABCP in November 2006; (b) failing to meet its continuous disclosure obligations by not disclosing that DBRS' decision (the "DBRS January Release") in January 2007 to change its credit rating methodology resulted in a material change to Coventree's business or operations; (c) making misleading statements in April 2007 by failing to provide investors with a breakdown of the total U.S. subprime exposure in Coventree-sponsored ABCP conduits by conduit and ABCP note series; and (d) failing to meet its continuous disclosure obligations by not disclosing liquidity and liquidity-related events and the risk of a market disruption in the days leading up to the market disruption on August 13, 2007.
-The hearing into the merits of the matters set out in the Notice of Hearing commenced on May 12, 2010 and ended on December 9, 2010, and the OSC released its decision on September 28, 2011.
-The OSC dismissed the first and third allegations set out above.
-With respect to the second allegation, the OSC concluded that the Company contravened section 75 of the Securities Act (Ontario) (the "Act") by failing to issue a news release and file a material change report disclosing the material change that occurred as a result of the DBRS January Release.
-With respect to the fourth allegation, the OSC concluded that the Company contravened section 75 of the Act by failing to issue a news release and file a material change report disclosing various material changes that occurred by August 1, 2007.
+After an extensive hearing, the OSC released its decision on September 28, 2011 and dismissed the first and third allegations set out above.
+With respect to the second and fourth allegations, the OSC concluded that the Company contravened section 75 of the Securities Act (Ontario) (the "Act") by failing to issue a news release and file a material change report disclosing both the material change that occurred as a result of the DBRS January Release and the material change comprised of various events that occurred by August 1, 2007.
 The OSC further found that each of the individuals involved authorized, permitted or acquiesced in the Company's non-compliance referred to above and therefore were deemed also to have not complied with Ontario securities law.
 Finally, the OSC found that the conduct of each of the Company and the two individuals was contrary to the public interest.
-The hearing to determine what, if any, sanctions ought to be issued against the Company and the two individuals was held on October 26 and 27, 2011.
 On November 8, 2011, the OSC issued a sanctions order in connection with the matter.
 Among other things, the OSC ordered the Company to pay an administrative penalty of \$1 million and to pay \$250,000 of the costs incurred by OSC staff in connection with the hearing.
 The Company paid these amounts to the OSC in January 2012.
 The OSC also ordered that each of the two individuals pay an administrative penalty of \$500,000 and did not restrict the ability of the individuals to seek indemnification by the Company for these payments.
-Although the Company has decided not appeal the OSC's decision, the two individuals have appealed.
+Although the Company decided not appeal the OSC's decision, the two individuals have appealed.

 Prior to adopting the liquidation basis of accounting on February 15, 2012, expenses relating to the OSC staff's investigation and to the defence of the proceeding commenced by the Notice of Hearing were expensed as incurred.
-In the quarter ended September 30, 2011, the Company recorded a provision in respect of OSC sanctions in the amount of \$2.25 million, being the sum of the administrative penalties payable by the Company and the two individuals plus the costs payable by the Company, in each case, pursuant to the sanctions order referred to above.
-For the three and nine months ended June 30, 2012, the Company expensed nil and \$2.2 million, respectively, (2011 - Nil and \$2.6 million) in legal and consulting fees related to the OSC proceeding.
-These expenses include nil and \$1.1 million, respectively, (2011 - nil and \$0.3 million) in fees to the members of the Special Committee established to oversee the Company's response to the OSC proceeding (note 11(a)).
+In the quarter ended September 30, 2011, the Company recorded a provision in respect of OSC sanctions in the amount of \$2.25 million, being the sum of the administrative penalties payable by the Company and the two individuals plus the costs payable by the Company, in each case, pursuant to the sanctions order referred to above (note 12(a)).